jwadolowski/cookbook-cq/README.md

 end
 ```

-First `cq_package` resource will download Slice package from provided URL to
+First `cq_package` resource will download Slice package from provided URL and
-Chef's cache and upload it to defined AEM Author instance.
+upload it to defined AEM Author instance.

 Second resource does the same as the first one, but for Oak 1.0.13 hotfix.
 The
 only difference is that provided URL requires basic auth, hence the `http_user`